rollkit/docs/docs/rollkit-stack.md

 Overall, State Fraud Proofs enable trust-minimization between full nodes and light node as long as there is at least one honest full node in the system that will generate state fraud proofs.

-Note that RollKit State Fraud Proofs require new methods on top of ABCI, specifically, `GenerateFraudProof`, `VerifyFraudProof`, and `GetAppHash`.
+Note that Rollkit State Fraud Proofs require new methods on top of ABCI, specifically, `GenerateFraudProof`, `VerifyFraudProof`, and `GetAppHash`.

 Future plans: